Ali-Khatib/Context-Aware-Multi-Emotion-Recognition-Model/README.md

-# Context-Aware Multi-Emotion Recognition Model
+# Context-Aware Multi-Emotion Recognition Model.

 Bahçeşehir University capstone project.
 We built a full-stack application that takes a group photo, detects every face, predicts emotions per person, refines those predictions using group context, and finally runs a vision-language fusion step.
 The result is shown in a React web UI with stage-by-stage breakdowns, charts, and downloadable reports.